-The Department of Community Dentistry is situated in the left wing of the SDM College of Dental Sciences & Hospital, Sattur, Dharwad.
+The Department of Community Dentistry is situated in the First Floor of the SDM College of Dental Sciences & Hospital, Sattur, Dharwad.
 In this institution, the department is accorded an independent status with all well equipped dental units to provide basic services in various specialties.
 Very few institutions in this country have attached similar significance to this specialty.
 The dept. of Public Health Dentistry serves as a Dental Health Education centre as well as a fully functional clinic, not only in this campus but also in this part of Karnataka through rural dental health services.

 No. of Dental chairs & Units with Accessories :

 - In main building 28 dental chairs along with all attachments

 - High-tech bus with two dental chairs, equipment and emergency materials.